 The evolution from manual ledgers to electronic systems reduced processing time from weeks to milliseconds.
 This acceleration enables organizations to analyze billions of data points daily, supporting real-time decision-making and advanced analytics that were impossible with manual methods.

-Six Stages Of Data Processing
+What Are The Stages Of Data Processing?

 1. Data Collection